ashish-bindra/Web_Development/docs/database/radis.md

 pic

 Q1.
 What is Radis
-Radis is in memory database which mean it store data in Random Access(RAM).
+Radis is in-memory database which mean it store data in Random Access(RAM).
 By doing that its read and write speed is faster

+Tradistional DB like MySQL, MongoDB for read and write purpose they are using computer disk

+Modren ssp took zoom to read data but when we using Ram it took zons that why radis se RAM as perimary storage thats why we can able to access data very fast.

+- It has disk persistance it an distional feature for durability behind the scan radis  store shape short of data in ssd/hdd so when server restart we wont loss our data

+- Thsi adavantage you have seen in preformance we are using cashing system  as radis so in  see your can access deler by application by doing so user experce is else impoved and primary database load also reduces

 ## Data types that radis supports